 In the Lower Garden, seven piglets are being rotated through the former potato patch.
 They are fed anything spoiled in the field (the tomato, melon, and pepper patches are a couple steps away) and act as our kitchen’s garbage disposal, helping to reduce food waste.
 As the pigs are rotated through cover crops are planted behind them (sunn hemp earlier and rye and vetch later in the season).
 Sunn hemp is an excellent summer cover crop.
 Drought resistant, a powerful weed suppressant, and fast growing.
 It can reach ten feet tall within eight weeks and adds a bounty of organic matter to the soil after it is cut back.

 One great joy of late summer is fresh watermelon on a daily basis.
 Just about everyday someone brings a watermelon in to the serving counter and cuts themselves a slice.
 Although many of the melons are massive they are typically all eaten up within the hour.
 The watermelon varieties grown this year were: Crimson Sweet, Shooting Star, Orangeglo, Ali Baba, Moon and Stars, Quetzoli, and Strawberry.
 All these different varieties mature and ripen in different ways.
-Richard has worked with them long enough to know all the small clues to use to only harvest the watermelons at their peak ripeness and is happy to teach anyone curious and willing to help with harvests.
+Richard has worked with them long enough to know all the small clues necessary to observe in order to harvest the watermelons at their peak ripeness and is happy to teach anyone curious and willing to help with the harvests.

 Most of the fall crops are all in.
 Carrots, lettuce, spinach, kale (Lacinado, Vates, and Red Russian) and rutabaga outside and zucchini, cabbage, and tatsoi in the hoophouse.
 Carrots have been thinned and there looks to be a bounty for this winter and spring.
 Thank you to everyone who labors in the garden and a big thanks to Melissa, Anthony, and everyone else who held down the garden while Richard, PT, and Andrea were mountain climbing in Colorado!